-Parks Division maintains 14 established parks with over 143 acres of land, and all median islands along City streets.
+The Parks Division maintains 14 established parks, which comprise over 143 acres of land, and all median islands along City streets.
 They also maintain the grounds surrounding a number of City facilities such as the Civic Center.

 Brookside Park, a 9.2 acre neighborhood park with picnic and playground facilities.
 The park is located on Brookside Avenue between Terracina Boulevard and Bellevue Avenue.